Complaints

 What is a complaint?

-- We or our contractors have failed to provide a service to an acceptable standard
+• where we or our contractors have failed to provide a service to an acceptable standard

-- There has been a delay in providing a service, or we have not kept you informed of progress when providing a service
+• there has been a delay in providing a service, or we have not kept you informed of progress when providing a service

-- We have not rectified a problem or acted on a request for a service to be provided
+• we have not rectified a problem or acted on a request for a service to be provided

-- Our staff or contractors have behaved in an unfair, discourteous or discriminatory manner
+• our staff or contractors have behaved in an unfair, discourteous or discriminatory manner

 Complaints about councillors